 Why wouldn’t you drive electric?

 Electric cars are now more popular than ever before in the UK.
-Over 300,000 new EVs were registered in 2023, but many motorists are still reluctant to make the switch to battery powered driving.
+Almost 400,000 new EVs were registered in 2024, but many motorists are still reluctant to make the switch to battery powered driving.

 Concerns surrounding any relatively new technology can be valid.
 When it comes to electric driving, the same few always seem to crop up, such as costs, charging, emissions and the overall safety of the vehicle.